-To understand the implications of eCNY we have looked at key flows driving innovation in China – which represent trillions of RMB and have potential to reshape the competitive landscape in payment industry.
+To understand the implications of eCNY, we have looked at key payment flows driving innovation in China.
+Representing trillions of the Renminbi, any potential changes in these flows could reshape the competitive landscape completely.

-eCNY has the potential to massively level the playing field between banks and big tech, while further squeezing merchant acquiring businesses.
-It also opens up opportunities for corporates looking to provide banking services to the end supply chain and end consumers, more commonly known as banking as a service working with licensed providers such as banks.
+B2C is at the frontier of innovation, with 90% already happening digitally and big tech players dominating.
+In the immediate term, we expect eCNY to accelerate the disruption that is already happening with the interoperability of QR codes. eCNY has the potential to massively level the playing field between banks and big techs while further squeezing merchant acquiring businesses.
+It also opens up opportunities for corporates looking to work with licensed providers and provide banking services to the end supply chain participants and end consumers, more commonly known as banking-as-a-service (BaaS).

 C2F captures the cross-border investment flows where ongoing liberalization is to foster innovation across connect programs.
-Most efforts to date have focused on greater market access, such as on and offshore flows via connect programs and removing legacy caps on cross-border investment flows for consumer and institutional.
-With eCNY we expect further disruption in the longer term, with a number of players squeezed with domestic banks and securities houses likely to be the big winners.
+Most efforts to date have focused on greater market access, such as on-and-offshore flows via connect programs and removing legacy caps on cross-border investment flows for individual and institutional customers.
+In the longer term, we expect further disruption when eCNY is in place, with several players squeezed with domestic banks and securities houses likely to be the big winners.

 Key strategic considerations for banking industry players

-Big techs will need to work out how to defend their existing market dominance in eWallet/ payments, especially given the significantly lower barrier to entry.
-Other considerations include how would eCNY affect the current monetization model, or the path towards one, as well as whether they should compete or partner with potential entrants to the eWallet market.
-If the market does become more fragmented, for example in eWallets, what will their role be in the new ecosystem?
+Technology companies will need to work out how to defend their existing market dominance in eWallet and payments space, especially given the significantly lowered barrier to entry.
+Other considerations include how would eCNY affect the current monetization model, or the path towards one, and whether they should compete or partner with potential entrants to the eWallet market.
+If the market does become more fragmented in eWallet, what will their role be in the new ecosystem?

-The decision on whether to launch an eWallet proposition on the back of eCNY is something domestic banks will need to consider, as well as how important it would be for creating incremental revenues versus defending existing share.
-Corporate clients also need to be considered. eCNY means banks have the opportunity to create a new proposition for their corporate clients, such as a bank as a service (BaaS) to enable them to offer their own eWallet services.
+The decision on whether to launch an eWallet proposition on the back of eCNY is something domestic banks will need to consider, as well as how important it would be for creating incremental revenues versus defending existing shares.
+Banks also need to consider their corporate clients, as eCNY means they can develop a new proposition such as BaaS for their corporate clients to enable them to offer their own eWallet services.